 And above all...

-OK, so we all know that sample images are largely pointless – it’s down to how you post process the images once converted from negative.
+OK, so we all know that sample images are largely pointless – it’s down to how you capture, digitize and post process the images once converted from negative.

-Nevertheless, here’s a few film images that I’ve recently “re-scanned” with the aide of the EFH – Some with sprockets, some with borders, and some cropped in...colour and black & white.
+Nevertheless, here’s a few film images that I’ve recently “scanned” with the aid of the Essential Film Holder.

 Now, Let’s talk about price